Chris Philp: Early career

 Philp worked for McKinsey & Company before co-founding distribution business Blueheath Holdings, in 2000.
-It was floated on the AIM before being absorbed in a reverse takeover by the Booker Group in 2007, a deal that valued Booker at £375m.
+It was floated on the AIM before being absorbed in a reverse takeover by the Booker Group in 2007.

 In 2003 Philp received London's Emerging Entrepreneur of the Year Award from Ernst & Young and The Times.

 With fellow future Conservative Party MP Sam Gyimah, he founded Clearstone Training & Recruitment Limited, an HGV training provider.
 Philp also founded property development lender Pluto Finance and Moreof Silverstone.
 He founded a charity The Next Big Thing, which wound up solvently in 2017.

 Philp was elected Chairman of the Bow Group, a Conservative think tank, for 2004/05.
 Defeating the Labour Leader of Camden Council he was elected Councillor for the Gospel Oak Ward, Camden in May 2006 with a swing of over 10%, the first Conservative to represent the ward in over 20 years.
 He then stood down at the 2010 local elections.

 Philp's book, Conservative Revival: Blueprint for a Better Britain, was published in conjunction with the Bow Group and was co-authored by 10 Conservative MPs, or recent candidates in their 30s, and had a foreword written by David Cameron, then Leader of HM Opposition.
 Philp is also the author of Work for the Dole: a Proposal to Fix Welfare Dependency, published by the Taxpayers' Alliance in September 2013.
 His report called for mandatory participation in community work and training in return for the continued payment of benefits payments.